A Brief Bio

 Charley Pride was the first major artist to record and release a Chesnut song (Oklahoma Morning) shortly before Jim was signed as an exclusive staff writer for Acuff-Rose, the firm that produced such songwriting greats as Hank Williams, Mickey Newbury, Eddy Raven, Don Gibson, Roy Orbison and The Everly Brothers.

 From that point, Chesnut, in what proved to be an unwise career decision, reserved all of his material for his own use as a recording artist.
 He wrote most of the songs for the ten Billboard top 100 singles and two albums he released in the late 1970s and early 1980s.
-One of those songs, Show Me a Sign, was submitted for Grammy nomination by his label in 1979.
+One of those songs, Show Me a Sign, was nominated for a Grammy by his label in 1979.

 Chesnut's emerging career was muted in the early 1980s.
 After his five years of chart successes, Chesnut left Nashville and returned to Texas to deal with alcohol addiction.
-Now, 35-years-sober and after a successful career in marketing communications, he is writing and recording like never before.
+Now, more than 35-years-sober and after a successful career in marketing communications, he is writing and recording like never before.